marcelagarduno/san-diego-unemployment-analysis/README.md

-# Unemployment Trend Analysis & Forecasting (San Diego County)
+# San Diego Unemployment Analysis: Trends, Seasonality, and COVID-19 Impact

+## Overview
-This project analyzes long-term unemployment trends in San Diego County using data from the Local Area Unemployment Statistics (LAUS) dataset.
-The analysis focuses on understanding how unemployment rates change over time, evaluating the seasonal patterns, and assessing the impact of major external events such as the COVID-19 pandemic.
+This project analyzes long-term unemployment trends in San Diego County using Local Area Unemployment Statistics (LAUS) data from 1990-2024.
+The goal is to identify structural patterns, evaluate seasonal effects, and measure the impact the COVID-19 pandemic on unemployment levels.

+## Key Questions
+- Are unemployment rates affected by seasonality?
+- How have unemployment trends changed over time?
+- Did COVID-19 create a lasting shift in unemployment?

 ## Dataset
 - Source: Local Area Unemployment Statistics (LAUS)